How to Plan a Speech

 How to Plan Speech Content

 It’s good to start by jotting down all your thoughts.
 Don’t aim for anything coherent or structured at this point.
+A large sheet of paper may help you to be more creative.

 Usually content creation is better done over time rather than in one go.
 Sleep on it.
 Daydream!
 Take the dog for a walk.

-This approach will help you avoid the dreaded speechwriters’ block where you brain opts out of being creative.
+This approach will help you avoid the dreaded speechwriters’ block where your brain opts out of being creative.
+Keep your brain relaxed and more ideas will emerge.

 If it’s an important presentation, consider involving others if possible.
 Two or three minds are likely to be better than one.